achiengcindy/to-do-app/README.md

 # todo
-A small project of illustrating how to set up multiple django environment i.e production, development and staging by creating a to-do-app in django.
+A small project of illustrating how to set up multiple django environment i.e production, development and staging by creating a simple  todo app in django.
-.To-do app help us organize and manage out time well
+.Todo app help us organize and manage time well.

-# Install and run
+## Install and run
-To install and run it locally simply run pipenv shell
+To install and run it locally simply run

-`pipenv install`
+ pipenv shell
+ pipenv install
+`